janosgyerik/articles/hacking-contest-lessons/level5.md

 - The second item should be a tuple of arguments for the callable.

 But what should be the callable and its arguments?
-Perhaps the Python equivalent of the shellcode we used in C programs?
+Perhaps the Python equivalent of shellcode?
 For example,
 `os.system` as the callable,
 and a shell command as its argument: